 The gauntlet meant getting flogged while you ran it.
 You still don't know what it was?
 In that case I'd better spell it out for you.
 Just imagine that.
 Two rows of soldiers with iron maces stand facing each other and you go for a little stroll between them some twenty times or more and in your birthday suit, mind you, while they do what the rabbi did in the schoolroom when you [00:10:00] weren't paying attention to your lessons.

 Do you know what running the gauntlet is now?
 Then we're ready to begin.
 Once upon a time, it so happened, that the governor, Vasilchikov it was, I believe, ordered a Jew named Kivke to run the gauntlet.
 Exactly who this Kivke was, or what he had done, are details I can't tell you.
-Some say he was no great shakes, just a tavern keeper, and an old sourpuss of a bachelor of that.
+Some say he was no great shakes, just a tavern keeper, and an old sourpuss of a bachelor at that.

 One Sunday, though, when he was chatting with some Russians in his tavern, God put it into his head to argue religion with them.
 Your God, our God.
 Until one thing led to another, and the village elder and the constable were brought and charges of blasphemy drawn up.
 All he had to do, that barman, was give them a barrel of vodka, and the whole thing would have been forgotten.

 But on top of everything else, he was stubborn.
-Now, he says, Kivke takes nothing back.
+No, he says, Kivke takes nothing back.
 What must he have thought?
 He must have thought he'd be slapped with a three ruble fine and [00:11:00] business would go on as usual.
 Who could have guessed that he'd be made to run the gauntlet because of a few foolish words?
 In short, they took the old boy and threw him into the cooler until an honor guard could give him 25 good whacks of the mace, as God in his wisdom had decreed.

 Well, I hardly need to tell you what went on in Kamenka once the story got out.
 And when did the bad news break?
 At night.
 And not only at night, but on a Friday night too.
-The next morning, when everyone came to the synagogue for supper services, the place was in an uproar.
+The next morning, when everyone came to the synagogue for Sabbath services, the place was in an uproar.
 Kivke's in the clink.
 He's been given the gauntlet.

 The gauntlet?
 How come?
 What for?
 For nothing.
 For a few words.
 He's been framed.
 What kind of framed?
 He's a Jew with a mouth that's too big for him.
 It can be 18 sizes too big, but the gauntlet?
 How can they do that to him?
 Since when do Jews run the gauntlet?
-Any local Kamenka Jew yet?
-All day long, the Jews of Kamenka stood as if in a pot.
+And a local Kamenka Jew yet?
+All day long, the Jews of Kamenka stewed as if in a pot.
 [00:12:00]

 On Saturday night, as soon as the Sabbath was over, they ran crying to my grandfather.
 Reb Nissel Shapiro was his name.
 Why don't you say something, Reb Nissel?
 How can you allow a Jew and a Kamenkan, no less, to be flogged?
 You must be wondering why they all ran to my grandfather.
 I don't mean to boast, mind you, but I have to tell you that my grandfather, may his soul dwell in paradise, was the richest, most important, most cultured, most highly thought of Jew in town, and a very brainy man with high connections.